chokevin8/chokevin8.github.io/_projects/1_project.md

 ### **Project Motivation & Background:**
 <br>

-**Let's play a simple guessing game: Look at the two pictures below.
+**Let's play a simple guessing game:** Look at the two pictures below.
 At the most left is the ground truth IHC image to be converted.
-The next two images on the right is the ground truth H&E version of the ground truth IHC image and the virtually stained H&E version of the ground truth IHC image.
-Can you guess which is "real" and which is "fake"?**
+The next two images on the right are the ground truth H&E version of the ground truth IHC image and the virtually stained H&E version of the ground truth IHC image.
+Can you guess which is "real" and which is "fake"?

 <div class="row">
     <div class="col-sm">